Adrian-at-CrimsonAzure/homeassistant-supervised-dind/README.md

 | 5 | Network Manager                     | I have a feeling that implementing this would break other things.                                                             |

 In the debian folder of this repo is a version of DIND that runs on Buster, but `systemd`, `apparmor`, and `networkmanager` don't work anyways so there's really no point.

+## Contributing
+I am open to PRs that add features or fix issues.
+If you have an idea, submit a Feature Request.